argoproj/argo-cd/docs/operator-manual/notifications/services/webhook.md

 # Webhook

 The webhook notification service allows sending a generic HTTP request using the templatized request body and URL.
-Using Webhook you might trigger a Jenkins job, update GitHub commit status.
+Using Webhook you might trigger a Jenkins job, update Github commit status.

 ## Parameters